BobanNikolov/student-roadmap-kiii/README.md

 # README #
-This project was set up by Mihajlo Rashajkovski.
+This project was set up by Boban Nikolov.
 Backend: Quarkus
 Frontend: Vue